CU-DBMI/wall-of-software/.github/pull_request_template.md

+Submitter checklist:

+- [ ] My changes follow the guidelines in the `README.md`.
+- [ ] My changes appear correctly in the preview link (if applicable).

-Submission/review checklist:
+Reviewer checklist:

-- [ ] I have followed the submission guidelines in the `README.md`.
+- [ ] The changes follow the guidelines in the `README.md`.
-- [ ] I have looked at the preview link to verify that my changes appear correctly.
+- [ ] The changes appear correctly in the preview link (if applicable).